Helmholtz-UFZ/saqc/sphinxdoc/documentation/GlobalKeywords.rst

    qc = qc.flagRange('data', min=0.5)
    qc.plot('data')

-Now we can override the flags for the constant value course with the lowes (unflagged) flag level, wich is ``-np.inf``.
+Now we can override the flags for the constant value course with the lowest (unflagged) flag level, which is ``-np.inf``.
-Also for the override to work, we have to rise the input filter, so that the :py:meth:`saqc.SaQC.flagConstants` method gets the already flagged values passed to test them.
+Also, for the override to work, we have to rise the input filter, so that the :py:meth:`saqc.SaQC.flagConstants` method gets the already flagged values passed to test them.

 .. doctest:: exampleLabel